It’s that time of year again.

 The only rule you need to follow is that all of the exercises must be performed in a circuit.
 You’re looking to ramp up your meatball-crushing metabolism and get your body working overtime, so keep rest periods short.

 Remember, it’s all for the meatballs.

 Start your circuit with an explosive movement like jump squats, star jumps, plyo push-ups, or lunge jumps.
-Then quickly move into a unilateral movement like Bulgarian split squats, single leg hip thrusts, single leg Romanian deadlifts, or pistol squats.
+Then quickly move into a unilateral movement like Bulgarian split squats, single-leg hip thrusts, single-leg Romanian deadlifts, or pistol squats.

 Play with the position of your hands during push-ups or tinker with the angle at which you perform the push-up (decline or incline).

-For lower body, the best way to accomplish hitting all angles is to open your hotel room door, step out into the hallway, and do a set of what I call “Hyrulian Lunges.”
+For the lower body, the best way to accomplish hitting all angles is to open your hotel room door, step out into the hallway, and do a set of what I call “Hyrulian Lunges.”
 They’re walking lunges where you do a set of long stride lunges, followed by normal stride, and then narrow stride.

 Longer stride lunges ignite your gluteus maximus, while shorter strides torch your quads.
 Add in the core activation and all the stabilizer muscles that fire during this sequence and it’s a party for your whole lower body.

 Finish it all off with 60 seconds of planking.
 Rest for 90 seconds and complete all your exercises in the circuit four to six more times.